News

 Potting & Repotting

 Due to Pothos being a fast-growing indoor plant, re potting can be very beneficial for its growth or to solve any problems you are having with its growth.
 It is best to repot your Pothos during it growing season as this is when your plant is at its strongest and can handle the stress and environment changes from re potting.
+If you notice your plants leaves start to droop or roots growing out of the top of its soil then you know its time to repot your Pothos!

 Follow these steps to ensure you properly re pot your Pothos.